MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-## Setting up Mosquitto Broker on Home Assistant
+## Setting up Mosquitto Broker on HA
 First we'll setup the receiving end of our MQTT system in HA.

 <br>